awesome-panel/panel-xml/README.md

 - `object`: A xml string to prettify.
 - `indent_size` The size of the indentation.
-- `collapsible Allow collapse/expand tags by click on them.
+- `collapsible`: Allow collapse/expand tags by click on them.
 When tag is collapsed its content and attributes are hidden.
-- `depth` When the collapsible is True, this sets the the level that will be collapsed to initially.
+- `depth`: When the collapsible is True, this sets the the level that will be collapsed to initially.
 For example, if you want to everything starts as collapsed, set 0.
 If you want it fully expanded set it to -1.
-- `theme` A dictionary to customize the default theme.
+- `theme`: A dictionary to customize the default theme.
 See [react-xml-viewer | theme-object](https://github.com/alissonmbr/react-xml-viewer#theme-object).

 ## XML Editor